apache/geode/Home.md

 _Caches_ are an abstraction that describe a node in a GemFire distributed system.

 Within each cache, you define data _regions_.
 Data regions are analogous to tables in a relational database and manage data in a distributed fashion as name/value pairs.
 A _replicated_ region stores identical copies of the data on each cache member of a distributed system.
 A _partitioned_ region spreads the data among cache members.
 After the system is configured, client applications can access the distributed data in regions without knowledge of the underlying system architecture.
-You can define listeners to create notifications about when data has changed, and you can define expiration criteria to delete obsolete data in a region.
+You can define listeners to receive notifications when data has changed, and you can define expiration criteria to delete obsolete data in a region.

 _Locators_ provide both discovery and load balancing services.
 You configure clients with a list of locator services and the locators maintain a dynamic list of member servers.
 By default, GemFire clients and servers use port 40404 and multicast to discover each other.